birdandhike.com logo

 Overview

-Long Canyon is a nice, remote-feeling desert hike with a trailhead that is less than an hour from town.
-The route follows an old road through some wonderful Mojave Desert Scrub scenery into a deep, narrow canyon that runs up into pinyon-juniper woodlands.
-The top of the narrows is about 3.3 miles from the trailhead, but you can keep going for as far as you want.
+Long Canyon requires a 2WD-HC vehicle to reach the trailhead, but the road leads to a nice, remote-feeling desert hike that is less than an hour from town.
+At the south end of the Sheep Range, the route follows an old road across open Mojave Desert Scrub habitat into a deep, narrow canyon that runs up into Pinyon-Juniper Woodlands.
+The top of the narrows is about 3.3 miles out, but hikers can keep going up Long Canyon Wash for as far as they want -- as it is a long canyon.

 Link to map or elevation profile.